Former NHL player Sheldon Kennedy reacts to Humboldt Broncos bus crash

 Share via Email

-Former NHLer Sheldon Kennedy says he understands the "state of shock and confusion" that people are feeling after the crash involving the Humboldt Broncos that killed 14 people and injured 14 others.
+CALGARY — As the country continues to mourn the deaths of 14 people killed in the Humboldt Broncos bus crash, former NHL player Sheldon Kennedy says he can relate to the grief people are feeling in the tragedy's wake.

-RCMP say the crash happened at around 5 p.m.
+RCMP said the crash happened at around 5 p.m.
 Friday when a truck collided with a bus carrying the junior hockey team to a playoff game in northeastern Saskatchewan.

-Sheldon Kennedy says his heart goes out to the families of the victims and the first responders on scene.
+Kennedy said this situation made him think about the Swift Current Broncos crash in 1986 where four of his teammates were killed.